Dilwara Temples: Vimal Vasahi Temple

 The Adinatha or Vimala Vasahi Temple is carved entirely out of white marble and was mostly built in 1026 by Vimal Shah, a minister of Bhima I, the Chaulukya king of Gujarat.
 The outer mandapa is an addition of the next century.
-The temple is dedicated to Lord Rishabha.
+The temple is dedicated to Rishabhanatha.
 The temple stands in an open courtyard surrounded by a corridor, which has numerous cells containing smaller idols of the tirthankaras.
 The richly carved corridors, pillars, arches, and 'mandaps' or porticoes of the temple are simply amazing.

 The ceilings feature engraved designs of lotus-buds, petals, flowers and scenes from Jain mythology.
 The figures of animal life, life journey from dream to incarnation of tirthankars are carved.
-There are 59 devakulikas(small shrine) facing the main image of Rishabhanatha.
-There are 7 additional cells are found, 1 cell houses image of Ambaji and 2 cells of Munisuvrata.
-The mulnayak idol of Rishabhanatha is finally carved with attendant deities and images of 4 Tirthankar carved, giving the idol name Saparikar Panchtirthi.
-The principal shrine was originally surrounded by 24 sub-shrines but were later 74 shub-shrines in the 12th century.
+There are 59 devakulikas (small shrine) facing the main image of Rishabhanatha.
+There are 7 additional cells are found, 1 cell houses image of Ambika and 2 cells of Munisuvrata.
+The mulnayak idol of Rishabhanatha is carved with attendant deities and images of 4 tirthankaras, giving the idol name Saparikar Panchtirthi.
+The principal shrine was originally surrounded by 24 sub-shrines but later 74 shub-shrines were added in the 12th century.

 The Navchowki is a collection of nine rectangular ceilings, each containing carvings of different designs supported on ornate pillars.
 The Gudh mandap is a simple hall after stepping inside its heavily decorated doorway.
-The Gudh mandap, houses two idols of Parshvanatha in Kayotsarga position.
-Installed is the idol of Adi Nath or Lord Rishabdev, as he is also known.
+The Gudh mandap, houses two idols of Parshvanatha in Kayotsarga position, and an image of Rishabhanatha.
 The mandap is meant for Aarti to the deity.
 The ceiling has carvings of horses, elephants, musician, dancers and soldier.
 The ceiling of the main dome features carving of the sixteen devis associated with learning.

 The Hastishala (Elephant courtyard) was constructed by Prithvipal, a descendant of Vimal Shah in 1147-49 and features a row of elephants in sculpture with the members of the family riding them.